erikfva/upload-shapfile-to-postgis/README.md

 # upload-shapfile-to-postgis
-PHP code for upload shapefile to postgis database
+PHP code for upload shapefile to PostgreSQL/Postgis geodatabase.